NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Unstoppable Juggernaut.md

 You have become a brutal, unstoppable force of nature, able to shrug off mortal wounds with ease.
-You gain resistance equal to 3 + your Constitution modifier to all damage, and your resistance from [[Actions/Rage|Raging]] increases to 8 + your Constitution modifier.
+You gain resistance equal to 3 + your Constitution modifier to all damage, and your resistance from raging increases to 8 + your Constitution modifier.

-In addition, if you are reduced to 0 Hit Points while raging, you can end your [[Actions/Rage|Rage]] as a reaction to stay at 1 Hit Point.
-If you do, you become [[Conditions/Wounded 1|Wounded 2]] (or increase your wounded condition by 2 if you are already wounded).
+In addition, if you are reduced to 0 Hit Points while raging, you can end your rage as a reaction to stay at 1 Hit Point.
+If you do, you become [[Conditions/Wounded|Wounded 2]] (or increase your wounded condition by 2 if you are already wounded).

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*